 Fitness to Travel - Guests with Disabilities

-Guests with disabilities are not required to travel with another person as a condition to traveling on our ships.
+Guests with disabilities are not required to travel with another person as a condition of traveling on our ships.
 However, all guests must consider that crew members are not required to assist guests with personal tasks or personal hygiene needs (e.g. assisting with eating, dressing, toileting).
 Therefore, guests requiring assistance with these functions should consider these needs when planning a cruise vacation.
 If there is a question as to a prospective guest's ability to independently provide for their personal needs or hygiene without being a danger to themselves or others, and the guest plans to travel alone, this situation must be discussed with the company’s Access Department prior to booking a cruise vacation.
-This will allow an individualized assessment of the guest's fitness to travel for the duration of the cruise without personal assistance.
+This will allow an individualized assessment of the guest's fitness to travel without personal assistance for the duration of the cruise.
 Guests attempting to board or found onboard without the ability to independently care for their personal needs will be evaluated to determine if they are fit to safely travel without assistance.
 Guests who are found unfit to travel may be denied boarding or removed from the ship at the next port of call, without entitlement to compensation or a refund.

-To ensure medicines are always accessible guests should not pack medication in checked luggage.
-Instead, guests should carry all medications onboard, in their hand luggage.
+To ensure medicines are always accessible, guests should not pack medication in checked luggage.
+Instead, guests should carry all medications onboard in their hand luggage.

 Prohibited Guest and Crew Interactions

-Our crew members are friendly, outgoing and helpful, and they will do their very best to make a guest’s vacation as enjoyable as possible.
+Our crew members are friendly, outgoing, and helpful, and they will do their very best to make a guest’s vacation as enjoyable as possible.
 Please do not misinterpret their friendliness.
 Crew members are prohibited from engaging in physical relationships with guests.
-Crew members are not permitted to socialize with guests beyond their professional duties, and are not permitted to be in guest staterooms, except for the performance of their shipboard duties.
+Crew members are not permitted to socialize with guests beyond their professional duties and are not permitted to be in guest staterooms, except for the performance of their shipboard duties.
 Guests are expected to respect these policies and are similarly prohibited from engaging in physical relationships with crew members.
 Guests are not permitted in any restricted or crew area of the ship, including crew staterooms and corridors.

 Verbally Abusive, Offensive Language and Threats Prohibited

-Attempts at self-harm, as well as oral or written statements or conduct evidencing intent to engage in self-harm shall be subject to enforcement action by our crew or security personnel so as to protect life and the security of our guests, crew and vessel(s).
+Attempts at self-harm, as well as oral or written statements or conduct evidencing intent to engage in self-harm, shall be subject to enforcement action by our crew or Security personnel so as to protect life and the security of our guests, crew, and vessel(s).